VERIDIITE/VERIDIITE/README.md

 ### 💫 About Me

-- 🎓 I'm a Software Engineer with a focus on React and Next.js.
+- 🎓 I’m a Full Stack Engineer with expertise in Software & IT Solutions
 - 🔭 I’m currently working on UX/UI development with React, Next.js and TailwindCSS.
-- 🌱 I’m currently Learning Cloud Engineering.
+- 🌱 I’m currently learning Cloud Engineering and expanding my skills in IT infrastructure.
-- 🥅 2025 Goals: Azure Cloud and DevOps.
+- 🥅 2025 Goals: Achieve certifications in Azure Cloud and advance in DevOps.

 <br>